tresp-lab/tresp-lab.github.io/_pages/0-about.md

 <br>

-### Pushing the Boundaries: Advancing AI for a Peaceful and Humane Future
+#### Pushing the Boundaries: Advancing AI for a Peaceful and Humane Future

 At Tresp Lab, we push the limits of AI by developing advanced representation learning techniques that enable machines to understand and reason about the world in a structured and interpretable way.
 Our research spans knowledge graphs, multimodal learning, and AI-driven understanding, allowing systems to seamlessly integrate diverse information sources—text, images, and video—into a comprehensive and actionable model of complex environments.

-By enhancing multimodal perception and reasoning, we strive to create AI that not only grasps human intentions and the physical world but does so in alignment with human values.
-Our work prioritizes robustness, trustworthiness, and ethical AI development, ensuring these technologies foster a more peaceful, transparent, and humane future.
+By enhancing multimodal perception and reasoning, **we strive to create AI that not only grasps human intentions and the physical world but does so in alignment with human values**.
+Our work prioritizes robustness, trustworthiness, and ethical AI development, ensuring these technologies foster a more **peaceful, transparent, and humane future**.

-Our team has a long-standing tradition in machine learning for relational structured domains.
-We particularly focus on **(temporal) knowledge graphs** and are currently investigating synergies with large language models.
-Driven by our interest in cognitive AI, we are increasingly exploring **multimodal foundation models**.
-Our ultimate goal is to achieve a better understanding of human-level intelligence.

 *We are always looking for motivated students to conduct guided research and thesis.
 Please check [Openings](https://tresp-lab.github.io/openings/) for more details!*